-GUIDE TO THE PREPARATION OF THESES AND DISSERTATIONS FOR STUDENTS AND FACULTY OF TENNESSEE TECHNOLOGICAL UNIVERSITY A Thesis (or Dissertation) Presented to the Faculty of the Graduate School Tennessee Technological University Graduate S. Jones In Partial Fulfillment of the Requirements of the Degree MASTER OF SCIENCE Nuclear Medicine August 2010
+GUIDE TO THE PREPARATION OF THESES AND DISSERTATIONS FOR STUDENTS AND FACULTY OF TENNESSEE TECHNOLOGICAL UNIVERSITY

+A Thesis (or Dissertation) Presented to the Faculty of the Graduate School Tennessee Technological University by Graduate S. Jones

+In Partial Fulfillment of the Requirements of the Degree MASTER OF SCIENCE Nuclear Medicine

+August 2010

-- The title is double-spaced and in inverted pyramid form. - The page is centered vertically and horizontally. - Spacing between text and dividing lines is equal in all places. - There is no printed page number.
+- The title is double-spaced and forms an inverted pyramid, longest line on top. - The page is centered vertically and horizontally. - Spacing between text and dividing lines is equal in all places. - There is no printed page number.